GregOwen/GregOwen.github.io/_posts/2019-10-26-bare-git-repo.md

 To download your dotfiles onto a new machine, do the following:

 1. Clone your repo onto the new machine as a non-bare repository.
 You need a non-bare repository on the new machine since you're trying to move the actual dotfiles (that is, the snapshot of your repo) onto the new machine, not just the history.
-With this command, we tell Git that the history should live in `$HOME/dotfiles`, but the snapshot should live in `dotfiles-tmp` (which is just an arbitrary temporary directory that we'll delete later once we've moved the dotfiles into their proper locations).

     ```
     git clone \